IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     _resp = service['accesstoken'].parse_response(
         json_document, client_info, state='Oh3w3gKlvoM2ehFqlxI3HIK5')

-Note that we need to provide the method with the state parameter so it will know where to find the correct information when verifying the response.
+Note that we need to provide the method with the *state* parameter so it will know where to find the correct information needed to verify the response.

 Once the verification has been done one parameter will be added to the response before it is stored in the state database, namely::